See also International Mandatory Tuberculosis Screening

 Treatment for inactive TB: In the US, treatment is recommended for those with inactive TB to prevent the development of active TB.
 In other countries where TB is more prevalent, treatment for inactive TB is not available or recommended because active TB is the greater priority.

-Side effects of the antibiotic are not common.
-However, INH may affect the liver or nervous system.
+Side effects of these antibiotics are not common, however they may affect the liver or nervous system.
 Liver inflammation (hepatitis) is the major concern.
 The risk is rare in young people and increases with age.
 Liver function can be monitored with blood tests.
 Side effects are usually reversed when the antibiotic is stopped.
-In the United States, TB specialists believe that the risk of active TB is greater than the risk of side effects of treatment.
+In the US, TB specialists believe that the risk of active TB is greater than the risk of side effects of treatment.

 It is important to complete treatment, both to prevent active TB and to prevent development of strains that are resistant to antibiotics.
 If you are considering stopping treatment, please notify your clinician.

 If you choose not to take treatment and later develop symptoms, inform your clinician about the symptoms and positive TB skin test as soon as possible.

 Treatment for active TB: Antibiotics can almost always cure active TB.
 However, antibiotic resistant strains of TB are increasing.
 Taking antibiotics as directed is critically important to success.
 Your clinician will give you more information if active TB is diagnosed.

 Prevention: TB has declined in the US, but it remains a threat to public health.

 If you have inactive TB, get treated to protect your own health, plus your family, friends and co-workers.
 Treatment eliminates TB bacteria from your body so it cannot develop into active TB.

 Here's how you can prevent TB and other respiratory infections:

 Cover your nose and mouth with a tissue every time you cough or sneeze.
 Throw the used tissue in a wastebasket.
 If you don’t have a tissue, sneeze or cough into your sleeve.